janist7/udacity-project-2/README.md

 * **js** *Contains site specific and vendor js.*
 * **img** *Contains regular image files used in this page.*
 * **python** *Not used yet.*

+And generates folder structure accordingly, which is used by this github page.

 To generate FP content index.html is used.